 Run!
 Hide!
 Scream!
-It's the 2016 edition of Blobfest, a three-day celebration of the The Blob (1958).
-The event is July 8-10, with its signature stunt - a run-out from the theater into the streets of Phoenixville - happening on July 8.
-The rest of the party features screenings of the film (the run-out does not), along with other 1950s-style screamers.
+It's the 2017 edition of Blobfest, a three-day celebration of the The Blob (1958).
+The event is July 14-16, with its signature stunt - a run-out from the theater into the streets of Phoenixville - happening on July 14.
+The rest of the party features a Saturday street fair and screenings of the film and other classics.

 ARDMORE RESTAURANT WEEK